agnium-academy/abyor-2-web/README.md

 ## Mini Project Roadmap

-Understand how to analyze and implement widgets.
+Implementation to create website, using HTML, CSS, and JavaScript

 *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *  *